North American box office: 'Twilight: Breaking Dawn Part 2' vs. previous 'Twilight Saga' movies

 Nov.
 18 update: The Twilight Saga: Breaking Dawn - Part 2 easily surpassed Summit Entertainment's “official” expectations – $135 million – this weekend, Nov.
 16–18, at the North American box office, while reaching a near-Twilight movie franchise record.

-According to studio estimates, Breaking Dawn - Part 2 will have grossed $141.3 million by Sunday evening.
+According to studio estimates, Twilight: Breaking Dawn Part 2 will have grossed $141.3 million by Sunday evening.
 If estimates are correct, that's the eighth biggest domestic opening weekend ever (not adjusted for inflation).

 Now, a few brief observations:

-Summit Entertainment's $135 million opening-weekend “expectations” seemed way too modest to begin with, much like Sony Pictures' official predictions were much too modest for Sam Mendes-Daniel Craig's Skyfall last weekend and for Hotel Transylvania a few weekends ago.
+Summit Entertainment's $135 million opening-weekend “expectations” seemed way too modest to begin with, much like Sony Pictures' official predictions for the Sam Mendes-Daniel Craig James Bond movie Skyfall last weekend and for the animated Hotel Transylvania a few weekends ago.

-And finally, Breaking Dawn - Part 2 (surprisingly) sold way fewer tickets than Chris Weitz's New Moon, whose inflation-adjusted domestic opening weekend gross would have been approximately $151 million.
+And finally, Breaking Dawn 2 (surprisingly) sold way fewer tickets than Chris Weitz's New Moon, whose inflation-adjusted domestic opening weekend gross would have been approximately $151 million.

-As an aside, other noteworthy box office performers this weekend include:
+As an aside, other noteworthy domestic box office performers this weekend include:

 - Joe Wright's revamped version of Anna Karenina, which collected an even more “somewhat disappointing” $315,000.
-Keira Knightley and Aaron Taylor-Johnson star in roles previous incarnated by the likes of Greta Garbo (twice) and John Gilbert/Fredric March, Vivien Leigh and Kieron Moore, and Jacqueline Bisset and Christopher Reeve.
+Keira Knightley and Aaron Taylor-Johnson star in roles previous incarnated on the big/small screens by the likes of Greta Garbo (twice) and John Gilbert/Fredric March, Vivien Leigh and Kieron Moore, and Jacqueline Bisset and Christopher Reeve.

 'Twilight: Breaking Dawn Part 2': Worldwide 'Saga' opening weekend box office record

-So, Breaking Dawn - Part 2 has failed to break the Twilight Saga movie record at the domestic box office this weekend.
+So, Twilight: Breaking Dawn Part 2 has failed to break the Twilight Saga movie record at the domestic box office this weekend.

 Disappointing for fans?
-Well, sure, but let's not forget that the Twilight Saga is much bigger internationally than in North America.
+Well, sure, but let's not forget that the Twilight Saga is much bigger internationally than in the U.S. and Canada.
 And that's where the fifth and final installment in the franchise has broken records.

 According to studio estimates found at Box Office Mojo, Twilight: Breaking Dawn Part 2 opened with an astounding $199.6 million in 61 markets, far surpassing initial estimates that pegged the film's international opening at around $140-150 million.